How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is required, and what precisely requires repair, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, feel free to ask your air conditioner repair professional to show you his or her process and review their findings.
+Depending on where the leak is, whether or not there needs to be a leak test, and what actually requires repair, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, always ask your air conditioner repair expert to walk you through their process and explain their findings.

 AC Circuit Board Replacement

-Sometimes the issue may be beyond the air conditioner itself and the circuit board may need to be replaced.
-Depending on the make and model of your air conditioner, a new circuit board for your system could be priced anywhere from $450 to $1300.
+There are times when the issue may be beyond the A/C system itself and the circuit board may be in need of replacing.
+Depending on your AC make and model, a new circuit board for your system could be priced anywhere from $450 to $1300.

 Capacitor or Contactor Replacement

-If your A/C system is still only a couple years old or you decide to repair your older equipment instead of buying an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
-These repairs are some of the most typical for your air conditioning system.
+If your AC is still only a couple years old or you want to repair your older AC instead of buying an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are two of the most typical for your AC system.

 A/C Fan Motor Replacement

-Again, it’s always important to consider the pros and cons of paying to repair your current AC system versus purchasing an upgraded, more energy-efficient AC system.
-If replacing your AC’s fan motor is the better choice for you, a fan motor replacement could cost between $500 and $1200.
+Again, it’s always responsible to consider the pros and cons of paying to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient piece of equipment.
+If replacing your AC’s fan motor is the better option for you, a fan motor replacement could run you between $500 and $1200.

 NOTE: Part repair under warranty